robindrost/docs-1/docs/video_ingest.md

 **The cloud encoder keeps on restarting.**

-*Make sure a 1080p video is ingested via the RTMP or SRT URL.*
+_Make sure a 1080p video is ingested via the RTMP or SRT URL._

 **The stream is unstable or the video buffer is low.**

-*Check your internet connection; make sure the upload speed is double the combined total of the different qualities and you don't have any package loss.  <br>https://packetlosstest.com/<br>https://www.speedtest.net/ <br> If possible set the encoder/mixer to “Zero Latency” in the encoder settings.*
+_Check your internet connection; make sure the upload speed is double the combined total of the different qualities and you don't have any package loss. <br><https://packetlosstest.com/><br><https://www.speedtest.net/> <br> If possible set the encoder/mixer to “Zero Latency” in the encoder settings._

 **I want to ingest in 4k to the cloud encoder (3840x2160px).**

-*Please contact the Livery team to make the additional changes.*
+_Please contact the Livery team to make the additional changes._

+**How long does it take for a cloud stream to stop?**

+Every minute the system checks if a stream is still active.
+If no data has been received for a minute the stream will be stopped.
+This means that a stream will stop somewhere between 1 and 2 minutes after the RTMP/SRT signal has stopped.